What Impact Will New Furnace Efficiency Standard Have in 2023 and Beyond

-Did you know more than half of your home’s energy costs are associated to heating and cooling?
-That is the reason why it’s essential to have an energy-efficient HVAC system.
+Where you aware that more than 50% of your home’s energy costs are from your heating and cooling?
+This is why it’s so important to have an energy-efficient HVAC system.

-In 2022, the U.S. government offered new energy-efficiency standards for residential gas furnaces that would substantially lower emissions, save users money and promote sustainability.
+In 2022, the U.S. government revealed new energy-efficiency standards for residential gas furnaces that would significantly reduce emissions, save customers money and stimulate sustainability.

 • Save Americans $1.9 billion annually.

-So, what does all of this mean for your existing furnace in 2023?
-As of this writing, very little, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+For the time being, not much, as the proposed rule won't go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

 Guide to Condensing Furnaces